yandex-cloud/docs/en/managed-clickhouse/operations/hosts.md

 ## Changing a host {#update}

-You can modify public access settings for every host in a {{ mch-short-name }} cluster.
+You can modify public access settings for every host in a {{ mch-name }} cluster.

 {% list tabs %}

 - Management console

    To change the parameters of the cluster host:
    1. Go to the [folder page]({{ link-console-main }}) and select **{{ mch-name }}**.
    1. Click on the name of the cluster you want and select the **Hosts** tab.
    1. Click the ![image](../../_assets/options.svg) icon in the same row as the desired host and select **Edit**.